 Used in accessories such as cushions and throws it has a lovely softness and adds a textural element to a space.
 In bed heads or bed spreads it is perfect as it is such a cosy textile that one just wants to curl up with a good book.

-In curtains it has the benefit of adding acoustic absorption as well as texture to lift a room.
+Bouclé has the benefit of adding acoustic absorption as well as texture to lift a room when used in curtains.
 Seen as a new trend since last year Bouclé is here to stay and will stand the test of time in any home.